Bristol and North Somerset Railway: Construction, and collapse

-Having obtained its authorising Act, the Company appointed its engineer, James Frazer, and a contractor, Bethell and Walton.
-However Bethell and Walton asked for an advance of payment, but only got some shares in the Company.
+Having obtained its authorising act of Parliament, the Bristol and North Somerset Railway Act 1863, the company appointed its engineer, James Frazer, and a contractor, Bethell and Walton.
+However Bethell and Walton asked for an advance of payment, but only got some shares in the company.
 They had what is now called a cash-flow problem, and further requests for cash came from them, with little work output to show.
-On 9 April 1864 they were given a formal ultimatum by the Company Secretary, at which they declared that they would not continue with the work.
+On 9 April 1864 they were given a formal ultimatum by the company secretary, at which they declared that they would not continue with the work.
 A firm called Lawrence and Fry took over the works, while Bethell and Walton issued demands for payment for work done.
-The Company itself was desperately short of money as subscribers had failed to respond to calls, and land acquisition was proving unaffordable; then on 27 June 1864 it was announced that Lawrence and Fry had become bankrupt.
-Lawrence subsequently approached the Company in his private capacity, and a deal was struck enabling him to work as the Company's contractor.
+The company itself was desperately short of money as subscribers had failed to respond to calls, and land acquisition was proving unaffordable; then on 27 June 1864 it was announced that Lawrence and Fry had become bankrupt.
+Lawrence subsequently approached the company in his private capacity, and a deal was struck enabling him to work as the company's contractor.

-The Company's money shortage meant that little real progress seems to have taken place; perhaps the Company's management focus had been on Parliamentary work on extensions.
+The company's money shortage meant that little real progress seems to have taken place; perhaps the company's management focus had been on parliamentary work on extensions.
 In July 1866 the banking firm of Overend, Gurney and Company failed, and this triggered a financial crisis; many people lost large amounts of money, and obtaining share subscriptions for new construction became, for a time impossible.
-The Bristol and North Somerset Company found that raising finance was now impossible, and the Company "collapsed".
-At a shareholders' meeting on 4 May 1867, the Board disclosed that the Company was now in the hands of creditors.
+The Bristol and North Somerset Railway Company found that raising finance was now impossible, and the company "collapsed".
+At a shareholders' meeting on 4 May 1867, the board disclosed that the company was now in the hands of creditors.
 Moreover, of the authorised share capital of £275,000, only £16,080 of shares had been applied for and issued; more had been given free to unfortunate suppliers and contractors in payment.
-Individual Directors had given personal surety for Company borrowings in the amount of £180,000; this was twice the authorised quantum.
+Individual directors had given personal surety for company borrowings in the amount of £180,000; this was twice the authorised quantum.
 The liabilities were said to amount to £300,000, and sums expended could not be made to equate to work actually completed.
-The Company Secretary John Bingham became embroiled in claims of improper dealings.
-The "collapse" of the Company was complete.
+The company secretary John Bingham became embroiled in claims of improper dealings.
+The "collapse" of the company was complete.